buetsec/buet-ctf-2024-final/pwn/protected/Readme.md

 ## Solution

-This challenge involves leaking the canary and then returning to libc to get shell.
+This challenge involves leaking the canary and then returning to win function to get shell.

 [solution](./solve.py)